igrafx/KNIME-Mining-connector/howto.md

   ```shell
   pip install igrafx-mining-sdk==2.28.0
   ```
 You can go to the [PyPi page](https://pypi.org/project/igrafx-mining-sdk/2.25.0/) of the SDK to check the different versions.
-You can also to the SDK's [Github page](https://github.com/igrafx/mining-python-sdk) if you need additional information about the SDK.
+You can also to the SDK's [GitHub page](https://github.com/igrafx/mining-python-sdk) if you need additional information about the SDK.

 ### Setting up the Conda Environment in Knime
 This section is to set up the Conda environment in Knime.